Explore the Process of Breast Augmentation

 What Should I Expect During My Consultation?

 Dr. Kinsley has performed many augmentations over the years and has been asked to make breasts smaller only a handful of times.
 If a patient is unhappy with the size, it is almost always because she went too small.
 Patients are encouraged to participate in the selection process by trying on implants of varying sizes.
-Although this is not an exact science, it will give the patient a good idea of what to expect, and give the doctor a good idea of what the patient thinks is too big or too small.
 In fact, patients have asked so many times to borrow the trial implants to take home and show their husband or friends, that Dr. Kinsley has developed a patented sizing kit to use at home.
 The Natrelle kit contains information about breast augmentation, how to choose an implant size, four “try on” implants, a specially made bra to use with the implants, and an instructional DVD.
-Dr. Kinsley firmly believes that allowing a patient to participate in the decision process is the reason that her rate for reoperation for size is extremely low
+Dr. Kinsley firmly believes that allowing a patient to participate in the decision process is the reason that her rate for reoperation for size is extremely low.

 What Questions Should I Ask My Surgeon?